Twinnkle/Twinnkle/README.md

-# Hi, I'm Twinkle
+# Hi, I'm Kurkure
-I'm a BCA student with a strong interest in Engineering. </br>
+BCA student with a strong interest in Engineering. </br>

 ---
 ## Interests